This information describes how an intrathecal pump can be used to manage cancer pain and answers some frequently asked questions.

 Each time your pump is refilled or changed, you will get a piece of paper with the following information:

-Maybe.
-If your doctor thinks you will need extra doses of medication, he or she will give you a device called a Personal Therapy Manager (or PTM).
+If your doctor thinks you will need extra doses of medication, he or she will give you a device called a personal therapy manager (or PTM).
 This handheld programmer will allow you to give yourself an extra dose of medication from the pump, if you need it.
 The amount of this extra dose is preset by your doctor.

 Even with the pump and the PTM, you may still need to take oral pain medication to control your pain.Back to top